rhythm-master-game/rhythm-master/docs/Rhythm_Master_Player_Guide.md

 - Select a track you own
 - Pay **100 SSN** to start (admins excluded), season tracks unlocked for Season Pass Holders, no SSN payment required
 - Hit falling notes as they cross the glowing hit line
-- Use keyboard (A S D F G) or touch on mobile
+- Use keyboard (A S D F G), Mouse or touch on mobile

 ---